Quick/Quick/README.md

 ## Documentation

 Read the documentation [in the Documentation folder](https://github.com/Quick/Quick/tree/master/Documentation).

+##note: ensure at least one swift file is added to your test target to avoid xcode error: IDEBundleInjection.c: Error 3587 loading bundle
 ## License

 Apache 2.0 license.
 See the `LICENSE` file for details.